genelkim/ulf-website/_posts/2019-01-08-ulf-intro-1-introduction-to-ulf-type-structure.md

 applying the 2-place predicate `for.p` to the (individual-denoting) term `me.pro`.
-(Viewing \\(n\\)-place predicates as successively applied to their arguments, each time reducing the adicity, is in keeping with the traditions of Sch\"{o}nfinkel, Church, Curry, Montague, and others -- hence "curried" predicates.)
+(Viewing \\(n\\)-place predicates as successively applied to their arguments, each time reducing the adicity, is in keeping with the traditions of Schönfinkel, Church, Curry, Montague, and others -- hence "curried" predicates.)
 If we apply `(for.p me.pro)` to another argument, such as `|Snoopy|` (the name of a puppy), we obtain a truth value.
 So semantically, `adv-a` is a _type-shifting operator_